 - Family Contribution - this number is generated from your FAFSA application and is used to determine your eligibility for financial aid.
 The amount may not reflect what you/your family needs to pay to cover your costs.

 5. Review the metrics on the right side regarding Graduation Rate, Loan Default Rate, and Median Borrowing.

 - These metrics are provided for comparison purposes when reviewing award notices from other schools.

 - If you receive a scholarship or other educationally related financial assistance from any source other than that which is indicated on your award notice, you must send our office a copy of the notice.
 We will then notify you of any impact on your financial aid package.

-- Sign a FERPA form to give permission for the Office of Financial Aid to speak with parents or anyone other than the student.
+- Sign an Authorization to Release Information form to give permission for the Office of Financial Aid to speak with parents or anyone other than the student.